AzugBe/azugbe.github.io/index.md

 ## Upcoming events

+**2018-11-14 - An evening with Jeff Hollan** - Come learn about the internals of the Azure Functions runtime and service, and showcase some best practices and patterns to help you build scalable applications.
+[Register here!](https://www.azug.be/events/2018/11/14/an-evening-with-jeff-hollan){: .btn .btn--success}
+{: .notice--info}

 **2018-11-22 - Developing a next-gen .NET Core web app with ASP.NET Boilerplate framework** - In this session we would like to present a case study made for a hospital in Belgium.
 Technologies used are .NET Core, Angular 4, RabbitMQ and IdentityServer 4, all of this is running on Azure.
 [Register here!](https://www.azug.be/events/2018/11/22/developing-next-gen-web-apps){: .btn .btn--success}
 {: .notice--info}